eblabs/eblabs_community/docs/RetimeTools/README.md

 # Archive Documentation for Classic Version
 [Classic Version Docs](https://github.com/eblabs/eblabs_community/raw/master/docs/RetimeTools/data/RetimeTools_ArchiveDocumentation.pdf)

+* Classic Version can be loaded from the button right click menu.

 # How to install?
 Use the Package Manager for quickly installing and updating tools, get it here: